Building self-esteem in children

 Your child’s self-esteem grows every time they achieve something, receive positive feedback, or try something new.

-Having good self-esteem involves getting to know your strengths and weaknesses and accepting yourself as you are.
-It’s also about feeling worthy of love and feeling secure enough to use your abilities to face life’s challenges.
+When a child has good self-esteem, they accept themself as they are and have a positive self-image.
+Having good self-esteem is also about feeling worthy of being loved and feeling secure enough to use your skills to face life’s challenges.
 It’s understanding that you have value, even if not everything you do is perfect.

 • Make choices